-1. costs are Park Dedication Fees, Surveys, Soil Borings, Payment and Performance Bond Premium, Sewer-Water Access Charge, Furnishing and Equipment, and Hazard and Liability Insurance.
+1. Intermediary costs are third-party service costs related to the project development.
+Excluded costs are Park Dedication Fees, Surveys, Soil Borings, Payment and Performance Bond Premium, Sewer-Water Access Charge, Furnishing and Equipment, and Hazard and Liability Insurance.

 Projects with the lowest intermediary costs on a sliding scale based on percentage of total development costs.
 For selected projects, this percentage will be enforced at the time of closing for deferred loans or at issuance of the IRS Form 8609 for HTC developments.
-Calculate your total using the formula below, and then select the appropriate option.
-Intermediary cost amount \$ divided by Total Development Costs \$ Equals Intermediary Percentage% (rounded to the nearest tenth): a.
-0.0 to 15% (6 points)
+Calculate your total using the formula below.

+Intermediary cost amount \$\\\\\ divided by Total Development Costs \$\\\\\ Equals Intermediary Percentage \\\\\% (rounded to the nearest tenth):